/*******************************************************************************

 exception if an invocation would have no effect on the collection.
 For

-method on an unmodifiable list that is
+example, invoking the sort method on an unmodifiable list that is

-already sorted may or may not throw UnsupportedOperationException
+already sorted may or may not throw UnsupportedOperationException.

 This class is a member of the Java Collections Framework.